auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 On the other hand, VIPER is a very specific software architecture.
 It contains layers with their own responsibilities and is less open to change.
 As we saw in this example, VIPER can also use view models, which are created by its presentation layer.

 When it comes to choose one or the other, there's no silver bullet - but certainly a few advices.
-If you are in a long-term project with well defined requirements and intend to reuse components, then VIPER is definitely a better option.
-Its clear separation of concerns improves testability and reusability.
+If you are in a long-term project with well-defined requirements and intend to reuse components, then VIPER is definitely a better option.
+The clearer separation of concerns improves testability and reusability.

 But if you are prototyping or in a shorter project with no need to reuse components, MVVM is a better fit.
 With VIPER, you might need to create a lot of classes and protocols for small responsibilities (think of a "About Us" screen).
-MVVM generally produces much less code due to its _not-so-clear_ separation of concerns and can avoid a lot of overhead created by VIPER.
+MVVM generally produces much less code due to its _not-so-clear_ separation of concerns and can avoid some overhead created by VIPER.
 Your code will definitely be easier to write, and still easy to test and maintain.